Jerry-Ma/macana2/port/README.md

 in whichever way they prefer.
 It may or may not depends on the google test framework.

-# Container classes and other stuff
+# Container classes and other new stuff

-The `port/` folder shall be indepedant to anyof the old macana2 classes, except that the algorithm body code are copied over from the original macana2 classes.
-Therefore we should focus on exploring and utilizing new data container classes that will be used in Citlali, such as `Eigen3`.
+The `port/` folder shall be independent to any of the old `macana` classes, except that the algorithm body codes are copied over from the original macana2 classes.
+Therefore we should focus on exploring and utilizing new data container classes as well as new libraries that will be used or tested in Citlali, such as `Eigen3`.

+## External Dependencies

+The external dependencies shall be put into `port/CMakeLists.txt`, where rules to generate the `test_port` executable will be created.

+TODO: instructions to add an external dependency in `cmake`.

+# Git-flow

+We use git-flow to manage the whole development process.

+To port an algorithm:

+1. Open an issue "Port stage func ...", or some other sensible name
+2. Label the issue with "citlali-port"
+2. Create a feature branch "feature/x-port-xxx-xxx"
+3. Open a pull request of the feature branch to the develop branch, include "resolves #x" in the pull request body to signal a reference to the issue related
+4. Write and commit the code to the feature branch
+5. Notify the code reviewer to review upon finish
+6. Work back-and-forth with reviewer to address any problems
+7. Merge the pull request to the develop branch

+# Port back to macana

+At some point, we may want to port the code back to `macana`.
+It could be easily done by swapping out (rename) the original methods in the `macana` classes, creating a new method with the original name, and implement using the new functions in the `port` folder.
+We will do this as a practice before we do the `citlali`.